rust-lang/rust/src/doc/tutorial.md

 the commas are optional as shown below.
 Literals are valid patterns and match only their own value.
-A single arm may match multiple different patterns by combining them with the pipe operator (`|`), so long as every pattern binds the same set of variables.
+A single arm may match multiple different patterns by combining them with the pipe operator (`|`), so long as every pattern binds the same set of variables (see "destructuring" below).
 Ranges of numeric literal patterns can be expressed with two dots, as in `M..N`.
 The underscore (`_`) is a wildcard pattern that matches any single value. (`..`) is a different wildcard that can match one or more fields in an `enum` variant.